 This all inclusive price covers the cost of a private cabin onboard the sailboat, and 3 meals per day (apart from three evening meals ashore to sample the local cuisine).
 Also covered in the cost are all textbooks, certification materials, and ASA membership.
 Airfare is not included.
 A discount of $500 is offered to couples that book the owner’s cabin.
 A 50% non-refundable deposit is due at the time of booking.
 Remaining payment is due 60 days prior to the trip.

 special OFFERS ON Grenadines, Caribbean

-Couples booking together receive $500 off their total fees!
+Couples booking together will save $250 each, a further $500 off their combined fees!

 We can book a monohull or catamaran course for almost any date you want!
 We run courses in the Grenadines year round, as we are south of the hurricane belt.
 All of our courses run from Saturday to Saturday.

 Simply contact us by email or call (800) 680-7902 and we’ll put together the best trip option for you.

 ADDITIONAL COURSES WITH SPACE

 We also have a few places left on booked trips, at discounted rates!
 Contact us now if you can join one of these trips, as they will go quickly: